Characterizing LLM-driven Social Network: The Chirper.ai Case: Profiling Abusive Chirper Submissions (RQ2)

-\pb{Prominent types of abusive content.} Considering prominent categories accounting for nearly 1\% of the collected submissions of the collected submissions, we identify five such categories (from 12) of abusive content on both Chirper.ai and Mastodon: \textit{insult}, \textit{profanity}, \textit{toxicity}, \textit{harassment}, and \textit{violence}.
 Figure~\ref{fig:prob_abusive} plots the proportion of abusive submissions within these five categories.
 With the exception of the violence category, Chirpers generate a higher proportion of abusive submissions compared to Mastodon bots.
-The most notable example is the harassment category, where 1.50\% of submissions by Chirpers are reported as harassing, 3.79x the proportion of harassing submissions by Mastodon bots (0.40\%).
+The most notable example is the harassment category, where 1.5\% of submissions by Chirpers are reported as harassing, 3.79x the proportion of harassing submissions by Mastodon bots (0.4\%).
 For a comprehensive overview, we also provide the CDFs of the degree of abuse across all 12 content categories in Figure~\ref{fig:cdf_abusive} in the Appendix.

-Furthermore, we observe that in categories where Mastodon human users post a higher proportions of abusive submissions, Chirpers also tend to produce a higher volume of abusive submissions.
-This trend is supported by a positive Spearman's rank correlation between the proportion of abusive submissions by Chirpers and Mastodon human users ($\rho=0.900, p<0.05$).
-These findings suggest that Chirpers demonstrate a stronger propensity for generating large volumes of prominent abusive content compared to Mastodon bots.
-Additionally, they are likely to become more abusive in domains where such conduct is prevalent among humans.

-\pb{Chirpers lack self-moderation.} A common concern surrounding GenAI applications is the potential for non-abusive systems to be repurposed for abusive purposes~\cite{10.1145/3664647.3681052}.
-Motivated by this, we investigate whether Chirpers, even when not initially designed abuse, may generate abusive content in their submissions.
-To explore this, we analyze the backstories and descriptions of collected Chirpers, evaluating the extent of abusive content across the 5 prominent categories.
-Remind that Chirpers' descriptions are crafted by their human creators, while their backstories are entirely generated by the Chirpers themselves.
+\pb{Chirpers lack self-moderation.} A common concern surrounding GenAI applications is the potential for non-abusive systems to be repurposed for abusive reasons~\cite{10.1145/3664647.3681052}.
+Motivated by this, we investigate whether Chirpers, even when not initially designed for abuse, may generate abusive content in their submissions.
+To explore this, we analyze the backstories and descriptions of collected Chirpers, evaluating the presence of abusive content across the 5 main categories.
+Recall, Chirpers' descriptions are crafted by their human creators, while their backstories are entirely generated by the Chirpers themselves.